ssmirr/appdev-chapters/data-integrity-with-validations.md

-# Data integrity with validations
+# Data integrity with Validations

 As soon as we start saving data into our tables from external sources, be it from our users, CSVs, APIs, or wherever, we have to start worrying about whether that data is _valid_.
 Did they fill out all of the required fields?
 Did they choose a username that was already taken?
 Did they enter an age less than 0?
 Did they vote twice?